Dan149/Dan149/README.md

-- 👋 Hi, I’m @Dan149
-- 👀 I’m interested in Python, React, Sass and JavaScript.
-- 🌱 I’m currently learning React, Sass and JavaScript.
+CODING IS NOT FOR AI, LEAVE MY PASSION ALONE.

-- 📫 How to reach me : danfaldev@gmail.com
+📫 How to reach me : danfaldev@gmail.com

 <!---
 Dan149/Dan149 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.